Itsfoss0/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # More on mallocs and free function in c
+Before we have al look at static and dynamic memory allocation, What exactly is memory allocation in the first place?

+Memory allocation is the process of allocating physical or virtual memory space to computer programs and services

 So What exactly is <code>malloc()</code> and why is it important?
 The <code>malloc()</code> function is used to allocate a certain amount of memory durign execution of a program.